Course Extension or Retention Process

 Process

-5. The RA or GA and LS RA come to agreement and request an exemption from their Director who consults the Academic Head of School for final approval.
+- The RA or GA and LS RA come to agreement and request an exemption from their Director who consults the Head of Schools for final approval.